ybuzoku/MatrixScreensaver/README.md

 This program was written and tested on an IBM PC XT running IBM DOS 3.3 and assembled with MASM 4.

-If any bugs are encountered (and it is extremely likely that bugs exist as this was written in roughly a couple of hours), please dont hesitate to contact me on by filing a bugfix request, on my reddit u/ylli122 or by email at ybuzoku@hotmail.co.uk
+If any bugs are encountered (and it is extremely likely that bugs exist as this was written in roughly a couple of hours), please dont hesitate to fill in a bugfix request or contact me on my reddit u/ylli122 or by email at ybuzoku@hotmail.co.uk

 Consider this a beta test!
 Enjoy! :D